R. J. MacReady: Production and development

-Despite being involved in the production before casting, Kurt Russell was ironically the last person to be cast in the film.
-By the time Russell was finally cast, the second-unit filming had already begun.
+Despite being involved in the production before casting, Kurt Russell was the last person to be cast in the film.
+By the time Russell was cast, second unit filming had already begun.
 MacReady was designed to have been modernized for the contemporary audiences.
 Screenwriter Bill Lancaster had originally aimed for The Thing to have been an ensemble piece where one person eventually emerged as the protagonist, rather than having a "Doc Savage type hero" from the start.
 Lancaster's original screenplay had both MacReady and Childs being assimilated in the ending, but director John Carpenter believed the ending to be "too shallow".
 Actors Tom Atkins and Jack Thompson were strong contenders for the role of MacReady before Russell was cast.
 Christopher Walken, Jeff Bridges and Nick Nolte were all approached by the studio, but were unavailable.
 Sam Shepard showed interest in the role but was never considered.

 Reception and legacy

 Kurt Russell's portrayal of MacReady in the film was largely acclaimed by fans and critics.
 CBR listed MacReady as the 7th most groundbreaking John Carpenter character, citing Russell's performance as one of the primary reasons the film has returned to public consciousness after the negative initial reception the film received when it was first released.

 MacReady and Childs' fate at the end of the film has also been subject to many interpretations.
 One popular interpretation is that Childs is The Thing, and MacReady is aware of this.
 When the two of them share a drink, MacReady had given Childs one of the bottles of gasoline he was using for Molotov Cocktails as seen earlier in the film.
 MacReady is testing Childs to see that if he drinks the gasoline with no worries, he is a Thing.

+In April 2023, it was announced that The Thing and characters from the film would be featured in the upcoming video game, Funko Fusion, set to be released in 2024.
+The game is set to include R. J. MacReady, as well as Childs and Dr. Copper.

+In November 2023, it was announced that The Thing would be featured in the video game, Pinball M. The Thing Pinball, a table based on the film, was released on November 30, 2023.
+The table includes R. J. MacReady and various other elements from the film.